minh994/brainy/memory-bank/activeContext.md

 - Fixed shared_preferences implementation to prevent MissingPluginException
 - Removed duplicate code and unified the services structure
 - Added a username field to the signup form
+- Refactored SignupView to use the BaseView pattern
+- Created a dedicated SignupViewModel to handle registration logic
+- Fixed authentication flow to redirect to login after successful signup (since API doesn't return tokens on signup)

 ## Active Decisions
 - Using MVVM pattern over other architectures because: